coderefinery/presentations/talk.md

 - Strike balance between discipline generality and discipline specificity to include humanities
 - Consider shifting budget from instructor salaries to instructor mobility
 - Consider more lightweight management structure if the overall budget is small

+---

+## Recommendations and ideas from the steering group

+- Follow-up with longer term perspective is recommended but several possible paths exist.

+### Lightweight path

+- Split into training part and infrastructure part.
+- Updating workshops and developing a long-term operational plan for the services.

+### Bigger picture path

+- Interlinking with other projects and provide a vision for software sharing interlinked with FAIR initiatives.
+- Nordic platform engaging in an European platform.
+- Certification routines for trainers in all Nordic countries.
+- Establishing and strengthen the career paths of Research Software Engineers (RSEs).
+- Closer collaboration with use cases and follow them closer?
+- More discipline-specific targeted workshops + acting on requests.

+---

+## Recommendations from the steering group

+- The steering group sees a stronger need for teaching and courses compared to the services.
+- Teaching activity should be the core mission.
+- Increased focus on
+  train-the-trainers, maybe even with a certification to motivate people.
+- Increase the reach and scale with material that can be consumed online.